kevin-funderburg/AppleScripts/README.md

 1.  **Make a backup** of the folder your moving to your Desktop just in case you mess up.
 2. I recommend having the same folder structure in Dropbox so make the folder `~/Dropbox/Library/`
-3. Copy the folder you want to sync (`~/Library/Scripts/`, `~/Library/Script Libraries/`) and paste into the `~/Dropbox/Library/` folder you made.
+3. Copy the folder you want to sync (`~/Library/Scripts/` or `~/Library/Script Libraries/`) and paste into the `~/Dropbox/Library/` folder you made.
 4. Delete the original folder you copied from `~/Library/`
 5. Select the folder you pasted into `~/Dropbox/Library/` then click `File > Make Alias`
 6. Move the resulting alias back to `~/Library/`.
-The result will be like `~/Library/Scripts alias` so rename the alias by removing the "alias" part so it looks like `~/Library/Scripts` and you're good to go!
+The result will be like `~/Library/Scripts alias` so rename the alias by removing the " alias" part so it looks like `~/Library/Scripts` and you're good to go!

 - **NOTE**: Symlinks don't work for this method, I originally tried the following command which did make an alias, but then the scripts weren't accessible via the Script Menu.